barryclark/jekyll-now/_posts/2016-4-20-Crawl-IMDB-Project.md

 title: Crawl IMDB Most Popular Titles Over the Years
 ---

 I am learning scraping content on the web.
-There are quite a number of open-source web scraping tools like Scapy, Selenium, BeautifulSoap, Google Web Scraper etc. A guide to [web scraping tools](http://www.garethjames.net/a-guide-to-web-scrapping-tools/) gave nice comparision between Web Scrapers.
+There are quite a number of open-source web scraping tools like Scrapy, Selenium, BeautifulSoap, Google Web Scraper etc. A guide to [web scraping tools](http://www.garethjames.net/a-guide-to-web-scrapping-tools/) gave nice comparision between Web Scrapers.
 I am learning Python therefore I choose to use Scrapy, 100% written in Python and has a lot of built-in functionality.

 #### Installation

-I followed Scrapy Developer Document - [Installation Guide](http://doc.scrapy.org/en/master/intro/install.html) for Installing Scrapy.
-Checked for Prerequisties, installed Scrapy by run this:
+I followed Scrapy Developer Document - [Installation Guide](http://doc.scrapy.org/en/master/intro/install.html) to install Scrapy.
+Before install Scrapy first check for prerequisties then run this command line in Terminal:

 ```sh
     pip install scrapy